MasterCard007/SonyCamera_Move_file_to_Path/README.md

 # Disk Volume File Organizer

-This Python script is designed to help organize and copy files from specific disk volumes based on user-defined criteria.
-It is especially useful for managing files across multiple external storage devices.
+One day, I was copying files from my Sony A74 and A7s3.
+I found Sony's filing system quite confusing.
+Therefore, I created this script to help me copy all the files from the camera to my hard drive and categorize videos and photos for me.

 ## Features